-You should normally refire the stove while there is still a good layer of embers.
-Distribute the embers across the bottom grate, place pieces of fuel (max.
-2 kg) on the embers in a single layer perpendicular to the firing opening.
+You should normally refuel the stove while there is still a good layer of embers (insufficient burning embers will cause excessive smoke to occur when you refuel the stove).
+Distribute the embers across the bottom grate, place pieces of fuel (max 0.7 kg) on the embers in a single layer perpendicular to the firing opening.
+If there are not enough embers then use small pieces of kindling and space them apart for air to circulate.
 Close the firing door and fully open the start-up mechanism.
 The wood will then ignite very quickly - i.e. in 30 seconds or 1 minute.
 When the wood is burning with a steady flame, close the start-up mechanism.
 Then adjust the secondary airflow to the level required.
-For nominal operation (5 kW), the secondary air supply should be 70% open.
-When firing, take care not to place the pieces of fuel too close-ly together, as this will result in poor combustion and insufficient exploitation of the fuel.
+For nominal operation (5 kW), the secondary air supply should be 100% open.
+When firing, take care not to place the pieces of fuel too closely together and do not overload the firebox, as this will result in poor combustion, excess smoke and insufficient exploitation of the fuel.
+Please note that both the door and air control mechanisms must not remain fully open during normal operation of the stove, as this may lead to both excess smoke being produced and the possibility of overheating.
+It must only be used until the fuel is burning with a steady flame.